project-archives/vim-builtin-packager/README.md

 plugin and off it goes.

-I felt that this can be limiting in some situations and as I was writing these bash functions I decided that if I had a bash function 'vimupdateplugins' I could update the plugins inside vim using:
+I felt that this can be limiting in some situations and as I was writing these bash functions I decided that if I had a bash function __vimupdateplugins__ I could update the plugins inside vim using:

 ```vim
 :terminal
 ```
-Then typing
+Then typing:

 ```bash
 $ vimupdateplugins
 ```

-will systematically work it's way through each installed
+will systematically work it's way through each installed plugin and run a **git pull** on each plugin directory updating the plugin frmo it's repo.

 NB if you want you can write a quick shell wrapper to be run as a cron job and you can wake up to a freshly updated set of plugins every day: